 Events

-The Comité Tricolore is proud to create the VICTOR OBADIA HUMANITARIAN TROPHY in memory of our first President.
+The Comité Tricolore created the VICTOR OBADIA HUMANITARIAN TROPHY in memory of our first President.
 For more than forty years, Victor Obadia worked tirelessly to introduce French culture, co-found numerous non-profit organizations to build relationships in the French and American communities, and raise funds for those in need in the Washington, DC area.

 In order to carry on Victor’s legacy, the Comité Tricolore is proud to introduce the first Victor Obadia Humanitarian Trophy in recognition of our friend Victor who dedicated his life strengthening ties in the French-American community.
 This trophy will be presented to an outstanding individual to honor their achievements, benevolent actions and principles of generosity and compassion.